DLii-Technologies/discord-commander/README.md

 # discord-commander

-A Discord bot written in NodeJS that is designed to receive commands via Discord messages
+A framework designed to receive and handle commands given by messages from a Discord Bot.

+## Example